Morehshin Allahyari

-Her work questions current political, socio-cultural, and gender norms, particularly exploring the relationship between technology, history, and art activism.
-Allahyari’s artworks include 3D-printed objects, videos, experimental animation, web art, and publications.
-Allahyari currently resides in Brooklyn, New York.

 Early life

 Morehshin Allahyari was born in 1985 and raised in Tehran, Iran, during the Iran-Iraq War.
 She is ethnically Kurdish.

 Allahyari took an interest in the arts from a young age.
 At age 12, she joined a private creative writing course, where she learned about the importance of telling personal narratives.
 This group continued until she was 18 and became a launching point for the rest of her work.

-Allahyari attended the University of Tehran from 2003 until 2007, B.A. degree in Social Science and Media Studies.
+Allahyari attended the University of Tehran from 2003 until 2007, B.A. degree in social science and media studies.
 She moved to the United States in 2007 to continue her studies.
-She attended the University of Denver, and received a M.A. degree (2009) in Digital Media Studies; followed by study at the University of North Texas from 2010 to 2012, and received a M.F.A. degree in New Media Art.
+She attended the University of Denver, and received a M.A. degree (2009) in digital media studies; followed by study at the University of North Texas from 2010 to 2012, and received a M.F.A. degree in new media art.

 Selected work

 She Who Sees the Unknown (2017–2020)

 She Who Sees the Unknown (2017–2020) is a long-term research-based project that uses 3D modeling, 3D scanning, 3D printing, and storytelling to re-create monstrous female/queer figures of Middle Eastern origin, using the traditions and myths associated with them to explore the catastrophes of colonialism, patriarchism, and environmental degradation.
 This body of work has many components to it: an archive of the female/genderless monstrous and jinn figures with related research and materials, as well as installations, text, video, and the 3D printed sculptures of the chosen figures.
 Two of the jinn sculptures are Huma and Ya'jooj Ma'jooj.
 Allahyari describes this work as actions that "offer another method to re-situate power,” she told The Verge in an article by Lizzie Plaugic, "Through researching dark goddesses, monstrous, and jinn female figures of Middle Eastern origin, poetic-speculative storytelling, re-appropriation of traditional mythologies, collaging, meshing, 3D scanning, 3D printing, and archiving."

 She Who Sees the Unknown has been shown at Transfer Gallery, Hartware Media Art Association, The Shed, the New York Armory, Moscow Museum of Modern Art, New Museum, The Ford Foundation Gallery, among others.